-Brett was named President of Wilmington Paper and the group of companies in November 2021.
-He joined Wilmington Paper full time in 2008 after spending his high school and college summers working at the company for his father, Stuart Lurie, and his grandfather, Harvey Lurie.
+Brett was named President of The Wilmington Group in November 2021.
+He first joined Wilmington Paper - The Program full time in 2008 after spending his high school and college summers working at the company for his father, Stuart Lurie, and his grandfather, Harvey Lurie.

-After joining WPC, Brett worked closely with Stuart and COO James Rokuson to learn all aspects of the business operations.
-He spent time travelling throughout the country and internationally with Stuart to all WPC accounts for several years, learning the business and the industry landscape before shifting into sales in 2011.
+After joining Wilmington Paper, Brett worked closely with the leadership team to learn all aspects of the business operations.
+He spent time travelling throughout the country and internationally with Stuart to all Wilmington Paper accounts for several years, learning the business and the industry landscape before shifting into sales in 2011.

 Brett has worked to build out new segments of the business that complement the core functions of Wilmington Paper while having a positive impact on the bottom line.
 He’s used the current network of relationships in the industry to create a trash management and landfill diversion business.
 He’s also leveraged Wilmington Paper’s experience and standing in the industry to build and develop an export brokerage and trading business.

-Brett has been part of the March of Dimes March for Babies Executive Leadership since 2020 and in 2022, he raised over $14,000, the second-leading individual fundraiser in all of New Jersey.
+Brett has been part of the March of Dimes March for Babies Executive Leadership since 2020 and in the last two years, he has raised over $35,000, one of the leading individual fundraisers in NJ.

 Brett is a graduate of The Ohio State University.
-He resides in Livingston, NJ with his wife, Paula, daughter, Ella, and son, Henry.
+He resides in Florida with his wife, Paula, daughter, Ella, and son, Henry.

-Along with Brett Lurie, Josh leadd WPC's fundraising efforts for the March of Dimes' March for Babies and have been part of the Executive Leadership Committee since 2020.
-In 2022, WPC raised over $41,000 for March for Babies, placing second among all companies in New Jersey, behind only PSE&G.
+Along with Brett Lurie, Josh leads Wilmington Paper's fundraising efforts for the March of Dimes' March for Babies and have been part of the Executive Leadership Committee since 2020.
+For two consecutive years, Team WIlmington Paper has raised over $40,000 for March for Babies, one of the leading fundraising companies in the state of New Jersey.